DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 Thus, traffic received on an Unprotected or Protected port is consider Inbound or Outbound respectively.

-The application also supports complete IPSec protocol offload to hardware (Look aside crypto accelarator or using ethernet device).
+The application also supports complete IPsec protocol offload to hardware (Look aside crypto accelerator or using ethernet device).
 It also support inline ipsec processing by the supported ethernet device during transmission.
 These modes can be selected during the SA creation configuration.